-HIM 100 Introduction to the Health Information Management Field (3)
+HIM 100 Introduction to Health Information Management (3)

 Introduction to the health information field and professional ethics.
-Regulatory certification and licensure requirements for content and maintenance hospital health records.
+Regulatory certification and licensure requirements for the content and maintenance of hospital health records.
 Common healthcare statistics related to hospital and physician performance.
-Laboratory and lecture.
-Two hours of lecture and two hours of laboratory per week.
-Minimum grade of C required.
+Minimum grade of C required for HIM majors.

 HIM 111 Medical Terminology (3)

 The language of medicine including Latin/Greek prefixes, suffixes and root words.
 Diagnostic and procedural terms will be included.
-Minimum C grade required.
+Minimum C grade required for HIM majors.

 HIM 212 Pathophysiology for Health Information Management (3)

 A study of major disease processes including their symptoms, diagnosis, and treatment.
 Students will learn which diagnostic tests are used as well as the appropriate surgical techniques.
 Basic pharmacology and the most commonly used drugs will be discussed.
-Minimum grade of C required.
+Minimum grade of C required for HIM majors.

 HIM 305 Inpatient Coding and Classification (3)

 Coding and classification schemes used for hospital inpatients will be discussed.
 Special emphasis will be placed on the International Classification of Disease-10th-Clinical Modification (ICD-10-CM) and International Classification of Disease-10th-Procedure Coding System (ICD-10-PCS).
 ICD-9CM will be discussed as legacy.
-Two hours of lecture and two hours of laboratory per week.
-Prerequisites: HIM 100,111,212 and BIO 215T/L, and BIO 216T/L. Minimum grade of C required.
+Prerequisites: HIM 100,111,212 and BIO 115 and 116 (or BIO 215T/L or BIO 216T/L).
+Minimum grade of C required for HIM majors.

 HIM 306 Outpatient Coding and Classification (3)

 Coding and classification schemes used for outpatients in hospitals, ambulatory care centers and physician offices will be discussed.
 Special emphasis will be placed on Current Procedural Terminology, 4th edition (CPT-4), and reimbursement classifications.
 Two hours lecture and two hours laboratory per week.
-Prerequisites: BIO 215 T/L, BIO 216 T/L. Corequisite: Completion of or concurrent enrollment in HIM 305.
-Minimum grade of C required.
+Prerequisites: HIM 111, BIO 115, BIO 116 (or equivalent) .
+Corequisite: Completion of or concurrent enrollment in HIM 305.
+Minimum grade of C required for HIM majors.

 HIM 309 Legal Aspects of Health Information (3)

 Overview of the legal system, civil procedure, rules of evidence, tort law, corporation law, contracts, and antitrust laws.
 Discussion of specific laws related to health information such as patient consent, the legal health record, privacy, security, access, disclosure, release of information, required reporting, risk management, quality improvement, corporate compliance, medical staff, and worker-related issues.
-Minimum grade of C required.
+Minimum grade of C required for HIM majors.

 HIM 313 Management for the Health Professions (3)

 Introduces students to six basic management functions (planning, organizing, staffing, directing, controlling and decision making) in the context of health care such as hospitals, long term care facilities and other health related organizations.
 Concepts of management and management responsibilities (such as ethics, leadership and motivation) are related to selected functions.
-Students lead case discussion groups or critique journal articles on each management function.
-Minimum grade of C required
+Minimum grade of C required for HIM majors.

 HIM 392 Professional Practice Experience I – Technical (3)

 The student will complete a three-week practicum in a hospital health information management services area.
 Students will practice technical skills learned during the first year of the health information management curriculum.
 (Note: Students who transfer from a health information technology program will transfer the equivalent of this course.)
-Prerequisites: HIM 100, HIM 305, HIM 306, HIM 309, BIO 215T/L, BIO 216T/L. Permission of Instructor Required.
-Minimum grade of C required.
+Prerequisites: HIM 100, HIM 305, HIM 306, HIM 309, BIO 115 or BIO 215T/L, BIO 116 or BIO 216T/L, matriculated status in the SUNY Polytechnic Institute HIM program.
+Permission of Instructor Required.
+Minimum grade of C required for HIM majors.

 HIM 400 Non-Hospital Health Information Management Systems (2)

 Non-hospital health care settings offer exciting employment alternatives for health information managers.
 Included in this course will be a study of health information systems for psychiatric, developmental, occupational, long term, home health, correctional, emergency medical services, and veterinary care.
 In addition, disease registries will be covered.
 Prerequisites: HIM 392.
 Corequisite: HIM 494.
-Minimum grade of C required.
+Minimum grade of C required for HIM majors.